-Discoveries about the Drosophila embryo have led to advances in medicine. identified.
+Discoveries about the Drosophila embryo have led to advances in medicine. ©janeff/Getty Images development process within Drosophila.
+The hedgehog gene was one of several genes they identified.
 It controls a pathway that provides cells with the information they need to develop.
 Although it was initially discovered while Drosophila embryos were being studied, the hedgehog gene has roles in other adult animals.
 It has been found that if the hedgehog pathway becomes impaired in humans, basal cell carcinoma (BCC), the most common form of skin cancer, develops.
 The curiosity that led to the hedgehog gene also led to the discovery of an entirely new type of cancer drug, the first Food and Drug Administration (FDA) approved drug for patients with advanced BCC.
 This and other types of gene-controlled pathways are allowing for the creation of drugs that target specific diseases.
 Since these drugs can be designed to be selective, they should also have fewer side effects.
 The curiosity that enabled Dr. Wieschaus to advance the field of medicine also catalyzed the development of chemistry.
 We will see the product of this fundamental human characteristic as we study the work of many extraordinary chemists throughout this textbook.
 For Further Understanding - ▶ What is the length of the fruit fly embryo in cm? - ▶ What is the length of the fruit fly embryo in inches?
 When a unit is raised to a power, the corresponding conversion factor must also be raised to that power.
 This ensures that the units cancel properly.
 Example 1.10 demonstrates how to convert units that are squared or cubed.
-EXAMPLE 1.10 Using Conversion Factors Involving Exponents LEARNING GOAL Convert 1.5 m to cm.
-11 Convert between units of the English and metric systems.
+Using Conversion Factors Involving Exponents Convert 1.5 m2 to cm2.

 Solution This problem is similar to the conversion problems performed in the previous examples.
 However, in solving this problem using the factor-label method, the unit exponents must be included.
-Using the metric system equalities provided in Table 1.2, the data given in m can be directly converted to the desired result in cm.
-The possible conversion factors are $$\frac{10^{-2} \, \text{m}}{1 \, \text{cm}} = \frac{1 \, \text{cm}}{10^{-2} \, \text{m}}$$ Since the initial value is in m, the conversion factor with cm in the denominator should be used.
-If the incorrect conversion factor was used, the units would not cancel and the result would be m in the numerator and cm in the denominator. $$1.5 \text{ m}^2 \times \frac{1 \text{ cm}}{10^{-2} \text{ m}} \times \frac{1 \text{ cm}}{10^{-2} \text{ m}} = 1.5 \times 10^4 \text{ cm}^2$$ Data Given $\times$ (Conversion Factor) = Desired Result Helpful Hint: When converting a value with a squared unit, the impact of the conversion factor is much greater than if the unit had no exponent.
+Using the metric system equalities provided in Table 1.2, the data given in m2 can be directly converted to the desired result in cm2.
+The possible conversion factors are $$\frac{10^{-2} \,\mathrm{m}}{1 \,\mathrm{cm}} = \frac{1 \,\mathrm{cm}}{10^{-2} \,\mathrm{m}}$$ Since the initial value is in m2, the conversion factor with cm in the denominator should be used.
+If the incorrect conversion factor was used, the units would not cancel and the result would be m4 in the numerator and cm2 in the denominator. $$1.5 \text{ m}^2 \times \frac{1 \text{ cm}}{10^{-2} \text{ pr}} \times \frac{1 \text{ cm}}{10^{-2} \text{ pr}} = 1.5 \times 10^4 \text{ cm}^2$$ Data Given \times (Conversion Factor)2 = Desired Result Helpful Hint: When converting a value with a squared unit, the impact of the conversion factor is much greater than if the unit had no exponent.
 Without the squared unit, the two numbers would be different by a factor of 100; whereas in this example, the two numbers are different by a factor of 10,000.
 Practice Problem 1.10 Convert: